2. Ending a council, or housing association tenancy

 If you are a joint tenant and you submit a notice it will apply to both tenants.
 There may be other options if you want to leave your home such as removing your name from the tenancy instead of handing in notice.

-To remove your name from a tenancy, you will need to ask the Housing Association or Council that owns the property to permit this.
-If both tenants agree, they may agree to allow one person to remove their name this is called an 'Assignment of the tenancy'.
-This is generally only permitted if:
+To remove your name from a tenancy, you will need to ask the housing association, or council that owns the property.
+If both tenants agree, they may allow one person to remove their name, This is called an 'assignment of the tenancy' and is generally permitted if: